Tofame/OtbDatTransformata/README.md

+**Disclaimer: Unless otherwise stated, all rights to this tool are reserved by the author.
+This software may not be copied, modified (except via a pull request to this repository), or sold - either in its original or edited form — without the express written permission of the author.**

 Requires ``items.otb`` and ``Tibia.dat`` in ``data/items/`` (folder needs to be created in 'working directory', you probably will need to setup it yourself for the project)

 Succesfully loads ``.dat`` and ``.otb`` of Tibia protocol 10.98, and this project's purpose is to showcase the way to do it, nothing less nothing more.